Code-Institute-Submissions/london-crime-trends/README.md

 - Confirm correct TFL API request URLs
 - Check that derived crime data has expected values You can re-run the above tests live and view their results by visiting the [Jasmine spec runner page](jasmine/SpecRunner.html)

+### User Interaction Testing
+Verify that the layout adjusts correctly according to viewport size.
+Also that elements respond visually as expected to user clicks and hovers.
+Test details and results are available in [UI Tests.csv](resources/UI%20Tests.csv).

+### Browser Console Testing
+The purpose of this test is to confirm that all JavaScript runs successfully without errors and that API calls return the expected crime/tfl/gmaps data.
+An http archive file showing the browser console results is available [test.index.html.har](resources/test.index.html.har).
+The best way to view the file is to download it and use the [toolbox.googleapps.com HAR analyser](https://toolbox.googleapps.com/apps/har_analyzer/).

 ## Deployment & Contributions
 The site was deployed using the [Github Pages](https://pages.github.com) feature of Github which provides a server side address hosed by GitHub in order to render a static website.
 To contribute to this you'll need to do the following: